dchroninger/kakeibo-turbo/README.md

 # Kakeibo Budgeting Tool

-This project is to go through the entire software design and implementation process for a tool I would find useful.
-This is mostly a personal fun project, with specific features in mind.
+This project is to go through the entire SLDC for a tool I would find useful.
+My goal is to go through design, development, deployment, and back again.
+Kakeibo Budget is mostly a personal passion project, with specific features in mind.

 ## What's Inside?